isthari/spring-cloud-config-cassandra/README.md

 ### Testing the server

-The following command connect to the demo server asking for the configuration of the application 'app1' deployed in the environment 'devel
+The following command connect to the demo server asking for the configuration of the application 'app1' deployed in the environment 'devel'

 ```
 curl localhost:8080/app1/devel
 ```

-TIP: Use one of the the following command to get a more humand friendly output
+TIP: Use one of the the following command to get a more human friendly output

 ```
 curl localhost:8080/app1/devel | python -m json.tool